I've Moved to Portugal

 So that's one of my favorite things about Porto or Portugal in general.
 We started out in the Algarve, and then we went to Porto Mao, and now we're in Porto, and we just really love it here.
 We are in the middle of house hunting or apartment hunting for a place to stay long term, and then we're going to look for a kindergarten for the kids and just make life home here.
 And I guess that's all I wanted to come on and say in this episode.
 And I'll be sure to come back and do more quick episodes about life in Porto and what's going on in the business, what's going on in Life.
 I'm just excited that the podcast, I'm sure I'm going to be sharing more and more about just life, about enjoying life, about enjoying Europe, enjoying Portugal.
 It's something I've been wanting to do more with.
 The podcast is talk a little less about business and talk more about life.

-Because I think that when you really live a well lived life, your business is an organic byproduct of the life that you are truly living and truly enjoying.
+Because I think that when you really live a well-lived life, your business is an organic byproduct of the life that you are truly living and truly enjoying.
 And I just wanted to bring that more into the conversation.
 So stay tuned for more episodes, and I will see you in the next one.